-Longtime environmental engineer Martin Brungard literally wrote (part of) the book on brewing water.
-As a technical advisor and chapter author for the Brewers Association’s text Water: A Comprehensive Guide for Brewers, he knows what a difference this highly variable and often overlooked ingredient — which comprises up to 97% of a beer’s volume — can make to the drinkability of the final product.
+Longtime environmental engineer Martin Brungard is an expert on water.
+As a technical advisor for the Brewers Association’s text Water: A Comprehensive Guide for Brewers, he knows what a difference this highly variable and often overlooked ingredient — which comprises up to 97% of a beer’s volume — can make to the drinkability of the final product.
 So he wishes both brewing schools and brewers would devote more attention to the importance of ensuring its suitability for making suds of varying styles.

 “I know of a brewer who’d won several World Beer Cup gold medals for one particular beer but the rest of his beers were just terrible,” he says.
 “When brewers pay a little bit of attention to their water then their full repertoire of beers improves tremendously.”

 One water supplier can draw from many sources, from wells to rivers to springs, and every fount may vary in its chemical composition.
 Even a single source can fluctuate when it rains or snows.
 So imagine the variety between geographic locations.
 What happens when a brewery draws water whose mineral makeup results in less-than-stellar styles?
 Or a craft brewer in Maine aims to recreate the magic of the Belgians?
 Or a global behemoth like Anheuser-Busch InBev must create consistency between its far-flung facilities?

 John Palmer and Colin Kaminsky write in Water, “This is the first take-home message: Know your water source and what to expect from it.”